DuttPanchal04/digital-design-verilog-hdl-icarus-gtkwave/README.md

 ## 🧪 Simulated & Synthesized Modules

-- ✅ 8-bit ALU
+- ✅ 2-bit/4-bit/8-bit ALU
 - ✅ 2:1 and 4:1 Multiplexers
-- ✅ Basic Logic Gates (AND, OR, NOT, etc.)
+- ✅ All Basic and Universal Logic Gates (AND, OR, NOT, etc.)
-- ✅ 8-bit Up Counter
+- ✅ 4-bit Binary Up Counter
-- ✅ 4-bit Comparator
+- ✅ 1-bit/4-bit Comparator
+- ✅ Half Adder and Full Adder
 - ✅ Clock Divider, etc.

 Each of these modules has been: